Damini Gowda

 Damini Gowda (born 20 February 1999) is an Indian swimmer.
 She competed in the women's 100 metre butterfly event at the 2017 World Aquatics Championships.
 She also participated at the 2016 South Asian Games and won four gold medals.

+Damini Gowda won the bronze medal in the 16th Gymnaside ISF World School Championships 2016 in Turkey.
+Damini's ultimate achievement was getting qualified for the Tokyo Olympics 2020.